Traffic (2011 film): Critical response

 The film opened on 7 January 2011 to positive reviews.
 Veeyen of Nowrunning.com gave the film 3 out of 5 stars, writing, "Rajesh Pillai's Traffic is a brutally brilliant film in which he lends color to coincidence and unveils before us cogitation on the dynamics of chance.
 A strikingly crafted film that is raw and genuine, it crawls right under your skin and stays there."
 IndiaGlitz enthusiastically praised the film's "riveting plot, great performances, soulful music... and skillful direction".
 A review at Cinefundas also praised the acting, adding that "the real hero of the film is the script".
 Sify.com called it "an overwhelming experience" and rated it as "very good."
 The Malayalam website Movieraga called it an "excellent movie" and went on to state that the new blood of Malayalam cinema cannot be seen as second-grade any more.
 The movie was part of the series of movies that began the New Generation Movement.

 Traffic was screened in the Malayalam Cinema Today section at the 16th International Film Festival of Kerala (IFFK), in Thiruvananthapuram, Kerala in 2011.

 Box office

-The film received highly positive reviews and become a blockbuster at box office.
+The film received highly positive reviews and was declared a blockbuster at box office.